Josh Bray (politician)

 Joshua Crawford Bray (born March 29, 1985) is an American politician who has served as a Republican member of the Kentucky House of Representatives since January 2021.
 He represents Kentucky's 71st House district, which consists of Rockcastle County as well as parts of Laurel, Madison, and Pulaski.
 He previously served as city administrator of Mount Vernon, Kentucky.
 Outside of politics, he is a beef farmer.

+Representative Bray is widely regarded as the legislature's leader in autonomous car legislation.

 Background

 Bray earned a Bachelor of Business Administration from Eastern Kentucky University.